b1n01/off/README.md

 needed plugins to use all Typescript and Deno features (autocomplete, auto format, ecc.).
 To use it install the `ms-vscode-remote.remote-containers` extention, VS Code should recognize the dev container and prompt to open it.

+## Conventions

+- Use async/await precautionary
+- Use object literal as function parameters